derekmerck/diana2/apps/siren/README.md

   - `subscriptions.yaml` with two documents: one with channel tag to name mappings (i.e., `site_xxx: My Site Hospital`) and one with subscribers, including affiliation (see [subscriptions](subscriptions.yaml) for an example)
   - `notify.txt.j2` with text for receipt message and `jinja2` template markup.
 I soft-link this from the diana/apps/siren directory.

 Create a DIANA Docker container with appropriate config file and variable mappings.
-(And in this case, I added the SIREN platform service and logging networks to resolve the hobit and splunk container names).
+(In this case, I added the SIREN platform service and logging networks to resolve the hobit and splunk container names).

 ```bash
 $ docker run -it --rm \